VainF/Torch-Pruning/README.md

 ### 0. How It Works

-In structural pruning, **a ``Group`` constitutes the minimal prunable unit within deep networks**.
-Each group typically comprises several interdependent parameters that must be removed simultaneously to maintain the integrity of the resulting structures.
-However, deep networks often present complex dependencies among parameters, making structural pruning a challenging endeavor.
-This work addresses this challenge by offering an automated mechanism for parameter grouping, which facilitates effortless pruning for a wide range of deep networks.
+In structural pruning, **``Group`` is the minimal prunable unit within deep networks**.
+Each group contains several interdependent layers that must be pruned simultaneously to maintain the integrity of the resulting structures.
+However, deep networks often present complex dependencies among layers, making structural pruning a challenging endeavor.
+This work addresses this challenge by offering an automated mechanism, ``DepGraph``, for parameter grouping, which facilitates effortless pruning for a wide range of deep networks.

 <div align="center">
 <img src="assets/dep.png" width="100%">